alice-i-cecile/bevy-temp-rfc/rfc/ui-building-blocks.md

 However, it makes our components larger (reducing cache efficiency), and is a shift away from Plain Old Data, which makes the components more complex to work with as an end user.

-The only other obvious existing tools we have to do so are entity (or relevant component) cloning (very hard to implement, see [#??](LINK)) or scenes.
+The only other obvious existing tools we have to do so are entity (or relevant component) cloning (very hard to implement, see [#1515](https://github.com/bevyengine/bevy/issues/1515)) or scenes.
 Scenes require a large amount of boilerplate to get working right now, including on every component, and are likely to be relatively expensive.

 ## Unresolved questions